h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ## Task 4: H2O AutoML Classification

 We already have our train and test sets, so we just need to choose our response variable, as well as the predictors.
-We will do the same thing that we did for the first tutorial.
+We will do the same thing that we did for the first self-paced course.

 ~~~python
 y = "DELINQUENT"